A Ministry that accompanies those on the dementia journey and beyond.

-We are all the woman reaching out to touch the Hem of Christ.
+We are all like the woman reaching out to touch the Hem of Christ.
 Through our prayers, our interactions with our faith community, our church attendance, we seek healing from the many things that ail us in this world.
 We seek healing for physical, mental, emotional, financial, relational, spiritual pain.
 We cry out to God to be merciful and bring us peace.
 We pray for miracles and angels.
-We search for meaning for our pain and pray for healing, not knowing who long our pain might last or if it will end.
-We are all the woman reaching out, believe that we will be healed, if only we touch a thread from Christ’s garment.
+We search for meaning for our pain and pray for healing, not knowing how long our pain might last or if it will end.
+We are all like the woman reaching out, believing that we will be healed, if only we touch a thread of Christ’s garment.

-Over the years, others have reached out to me, and I have long since dreamt of finding a way to reach back out to these individuals in a new way.
-It will take a visionary and creative approach to shift the current narrative of dementia and faith, to reach back out and to help heal, but it can be done.
+Over the years, people have reached out to me, and I have long since dreamt of finding a way to reach back out to these individuals in a new way.
+It will take a visionary and creative approach to shift the current narrative of dementia and faith to reach out and to help heal, but it can be done.

-- Wealthy in Faith Workshop: Learning how to Minister to those Living with Dementia
+Providing education and support to our Parishes and Care Communities via the Wealthy in Faith Workshop: Learning how to Minister to those Living with Dementia and offering Faith-Based Life Enrichment program support.

 While I am Catholic, and view faith through that lens, I can connect you with others across the Midwest, Greater New York, and New England regions, who live and practice various faith traditions.